greglueck/nydays-geolocation/README.md

 ### check.py

-This utility assumes you care about the number of days spent in NY state, and it assume you have maintained an Excel spreadsheet recording this data.
-The utility compares information from the spreadhseet with the location data and flags any mismatches.
+This utility assumes you care about the number of days spent in NY state, and it assumes you have maintained an Excel spreadsheet recording this data.
+The utility compares information from the spreadsheet with the location data and flags any mismatches.
 For example, if the spreadsheet records that a day was spent outside of NY and the location data has an entry that is inside of NY on that day, the utility will flag this as an error.